peterneave/vscode/README.md

 ## Navigation

-`Ctrl+R` Displays a Quick Pick dropdown with the list from `File > Open Recent` with recently opened folders and workspaces followed by files.
+- Between projects - `Ctrl+R` Displays a Quick Pick dropdown with the list from `File > Open Recent` with recently opened folders and workspaces followed by files.
+- In & around files - `Ctrl+Shift+.` to select the breadcrumb and jump.

 ### Multi-Root Workspaces